One Hampshire Street

 A question and answer session follows the presentation, and panelists will be available afterward for responses to individual questions.
 As with every ENET meeting, you will also get the chance to network with the panelists and other meeting attendees, both before the start of the meeting and afterward.

-LOCATION: Draper, Hill Building, One Hampshire St. Cambridge, MA 02139 (directions).
-The address is One Hampshire St but the entrance is actually on Broadway.
-Attendees must arrive at Draper before 7pm.
+LOCATION: Draper Laboratory, Hill Building, One Hampshire St. Cambridge, MA 02139 (directions).
+The entrance is called One Hampshire St but is actually on Broadway.
+Attendees must arrive at Draper Labs before 7pm.
 Entrance will be locked after 7pm.

 PUBLIC TRANSPORTATION: Kendall Square stop on the Red Line.